Helmut01/replicateBE/README.md

 2:  Implemented with function lme() of library nlme.
 Uses Degrees of freedom equivalent to SAS DDFM=CONTAIN and Phoenix/WinNonlin DF Residual.

 Conventional (unscaled) Average Bioequivalence (ABE) can be calculated as well.

+Program offered for Use without any Guarantees and Absolutely No Warranty.

+No Liability is accepted for any Loss and Risk to Public Health Resulting from Use of this R-Code.